-35 and dynamic fractional melting (DFM) models that have been developed combining 1-D multiphase flow with AlphaMELTS

-(Tirone and Sessing, 2017; Tirone, 2018).
-Perhaps even a simplified model for non-equilibrium non-equilibrium fractional crystallization could be introduced to reproduce applied to try to reproduce observed 3-D chemical zoning in minerals and multicomponent chemical zoning in melts (Tirone et al., 2016).
-The results could More in general the results should be compared with existing data on melt products and residual solids observed in various geological settings to investigate indirectly, but

-5 from a quantitative perspective, the presence of chemical heterogeneities in the mantle.
-It becomes also possible to determine the variation of eertain physical properties, such as bulk density, and relate them to certain observables, such as seismic velocities.
+- 15 and dynamic fractional melting (DFM) models that have been developed combining 1-D multiphase flow with AlphaMELTS (Tirone and Sessing, 2017; Tirone, 2018).
+Perhaps even a simplified model for non-equilibrium fractional crystallization could be applied to try to reproduce observed 3-D chemical zoning in minerals and multicomponent chemical zoning in melts (Tirone et al., 2016).
+More in general the results should be compared with existing data on melt products and residual solids observed in various geological settings to investigate indirectly, but from a quantitative perspective, the presence of chemical - 20 heterogeneities in the mantle.
+It becomes also possible to determine the variation of physical properties, such as bulk density, and relate them to certain observables, such as seismic velocities.
 At least on a relative scale, the effect of the compositional variations could be associated to seismic velocity variations, providing in this way another indirect evidence of heterogeneities in the mantle based on a quantitative forward description.